claireyao369/apcs/README.md

-# apcs
+# Computer Science
-This repository is for documenting my AP Computer Science Journey
+This repository is for documenting my computer science journey